-Total remuneration paid to members of the Supervisory Board during the reporting period amounted to € 327,383 (previous year: € 308,500).
-The remuneration paid and owed to current and former members of the

-Supervisory Board during the past financial year, including the relevant relative proportion under Section 162 AktG, is listed in the table below.
-Once again, HHLA again pursues the approach whereby remuneration is stated according to Section 162 (1) sentence 2 no. 1 AktG in the remuneration report for the financial year in which the activity (lasting one or more years) for which the remuneration is due was completely fulfilled.
-Correspondingly, the following fixed remuneration table (including fixed remuneration for committee work) shows the fixed salary for the 2022 financial year (and not the fixed salary paid out in the 2022 financial year for the 2021 financial year).
+Total remuneration paid to members of the Supervisory Board during the reporting period amounted to $\in$ 350,082 (previous year: $\in$ 327,383).
+The remuneration paid and owed to current and former members of the Supervisory Board during the past financial year, including the relevant relative proportion under Section 162 AktG, is listed in the table below.
+HHLA again pursues the approach whereby remuneration is stated according to Section 162 (1) sentence 2 no. 1 AktG in the remuneration report for the financial year in which the activity (lasting one or several years) for which the remuneration is due was completely fulfilled.
+Correspondingly, the following fixed remuneration table (including fixed remuneration for committee work) shows the fixed salary for the 2023 financial year (and not the fixed salary paid out in the 2023 financial year for the 2022 financial year).
 This information makes the link between attendance and performance and remuneration more transparent.
-Meeting attendance fees are paid in the relevant financial year, which means that the "paid" and "owed" remuneration items under Section 162 AktG are identical.
+The meeting attendance fees are paid in the relevant financial year, which means that the "paid" and "owed" remuneration items under Section 162 AktG are identical.

-Individual disclosures of the remuneration of Supervisory Board members for the 2022 financial year 1,2
+Remuneration of Supervisory Board members for the 2023 financial year